Demo-scope/Control-Local-Storage/README.md

 "# Control-Local-Storage"

-آot responsev..( only for build coding logic )
+Not responsev..( only for build coding logic )